SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "That's a great idea Fluttershy," Pinkie said before making the next pancake.

-"We could make it match the dress she gave you, she would love it," Fluttershy said.
+"Pinkie, I know it's your date, but is it okay if the dress is from me and you?
+Rarity is helping me a lot and I wanted to do something nice for her," Fluttershy asked.

+"Absolutely, it's always nice to share," Pinkie exclaimed happily.

+"Thank you," Fluttershy said.

-"I bet you're right," Pinkie said before she paused the food making to give Fluttershy a big hug, "thank you."
+Pinkie paused the food making to give Fluttershy a big hug, "thank you."

 Fluttershy returned the hug, "you're welcome."